ZimCodes/Zyod/README.md

  *Default:* `4`.

+***--interact-wait***

+Amount of seconds to wait before/after a simulated interaction.

+After performing an action (ex: *right-click, click, dragging, etc.*), the OD may go into a loading phase as it loads up the next set of content for the page.
+Use this option to increase the wait time before/after performing a simulated interaction.

+*Default:* `5`.

 ---

 #### Miscellaneous

-***-r, --refresh***
+***--no-refresh***

-Refresh the page and try again upon failure.
+Do not refresh the page and try again upon a scrape failure.

-Refresh the page when Zyod fails to navigate to a page or fails to locate elements on the page.
+Do not refresh the page when Zyod fails to navigate to a page or fails to locate elements on the page.
-Then try again.

 ***--page-wait***